That workflow-dependent cost Bill Was Only the Beginning

 ✅ The 2026 Alternative

-- AI background removal: $0.05–$0.15 per image
+- AI background removal: workflow-dependent cost

 - Studio-grade white backgrounds: Near-instant generation

-- Ghost mannequin effects: No model needed — $0.10–$0.50/image
+- Ghost mannequin effects: No model needed — workflow-dependent cost

-- Lifestyle scene generation: $0.10–$0.30/image
+- Lifestyle scene generation: workflow-dependent cost

-- Batch processing: Unlimited at flat subscription
+- Batch processing: Catalog-scale at flat subscription

 - No logistics: Products never leave your shelf